Propionigenium modestum: Taxonomic Information

 Propionigenium modestum's current classification is Bacteria, Fusobacteria, Fusobacteria, Fusobacteriales, Fusobacteriaceae, Propionigenium, Modestum.
 Propionigenium modestum and Propionigenium maris, currently, are the only two species belonging to the genus Propionigenium.
 They both inhabit marine environments.
 P. modestum was found to be more closely related to Ilyobacter insuetus than it is to P. maris.
 P. modestum and I. insuetus share 97±4 - 98±5% 16S rRNA (ribosomal Ribonucleic Acid), while P. modestum and P. maris only share 96±5 - 96±8%.
 Only two species in the family Fusobacteriaceae have had their entire genomes sequenced; one being llyobacter polytropus.

 Discovery

 P. modestum was isolated by Bernhard Schink and Norbert Pfenning in 1982.
 It was first isolated from black, anaerobic mud from Canale Grande in Venice, Italy, and was later isolated from human saliva.
 The original isolation of P. modestum was obtained through a succinate media, which was used as the primary source of energy.
-It was reported that for every mol of succinate that was fermented by P. modesetum, there was between 2.1 and 2.4 grams of cell dry weight isolated form the media.
+It was reported that for every mol of succinate that was fermented by P. modesetum, there was between 2.1 and 2.4 grams of cell dry weight isolated from the media.